Recycling waste

 Why have these new regulations been introduced?

-The changes aim to improve the quality and quantity of materials that are recycled and will support the Welsh Government's commitment to reach zero waste and reduce carbon emissions by 2050.
+The changes aim to improve the quality and quantity of materials that are recycled, maximising the efficient use of resources and reducing the amount of waste being sent to landfill and incineration.
+These steps will support the Welsh Government's commitment to reach zero waste and reduce carbon emissions by 2050.

 What are the changes?